 We’ve thought about the many questions we had when taking a home pregnancy test and compiled answers to those questions in one place for you.
 As you find answers to your most important questions at this moment in your life, we are reminded of the whispered words to fictional character, Lucy, in famed book Chronicles of Narnia, by C.S.
 Lewis: Courage, dear heart.

 In other words, do not be dismayed about the uncertainties before you, yet face them with courage.
 Your courage has the power to conquer your fears, distractions, and frustrations of the present.
 And, remember as you are reading, we are here for you!

 When is the best time to take a pregnancy test?

 It can be hard to know when to take a pregnancy test.
 You may be concerned with taking it too early, or perhaps, you may be nervous about your results.
 We understand.
 For all practical purposes, though, we encourage you to wait until your period is late.
 If your period comes every 30 days and you haven’t had your period on day 31, you’re considered late.
 The reason we suggest waiting for a missed or late period is, if you’re pregnant, your body will need to produce enough hCG, known as the pregnancy hormone, to be detected by the pregnancy test.
 This doesn’t happen until the fertilized egg attaches to the uterus.
 Finding out if you’re pregnant can be nerve-wracking, but the sooner you can find out, the better.
 Remember, you got this!

 Essential Pregnancy Services provides cost-free pregnancy testing and ultrasound.
-Call our helpline for help now.
+Call or text our helpline for support now.